evidentlyai/evidently/docs/book/reference/data-drift-algorithm.md

 ## How it works

-Evidently compares the distributions of the values in each column of the two datasets.
+Evidently compares the distributions of the values in a given column (or columns) of the two datasets.
 You should pass these datasets as **reference** and **current**.
 Evidently applies several statistical tests and metrics to detect if the distribution has changed significantly.
 It returns a "drift detected" or "not detected" result for each column.

 There is a default logic to choosing the appropriate drift test for each column.
 It is based on: